shiffman/thecodingtrain.com-1/CONTRIBUTING.md

 ### Interested in updating the Related Challenges field?

 - The `"relatedChallenges"` key specifies an array of challenges that relate to the new video.
-If it is an empty array and there are any coding challenges in the `"video"` section of the json, those challenge can be added to the field.
+If it is an empty array and there are any coding challenges in the `"video"` section of the json file, those challenge(s) can be added to the field.
 - Head to the [Google claiming spreadsheet](https://docs.google.com/spreadsheets/d/1zt8KquMZN_j2-j4ezMsgeq-sRrgoCEAROwFS6LTS8oQ/edit#gid=1236591781) and find a challenge that needs updated.
 - You can find the json file for the challenge in the /content/videos/challenges folder.
 - Checkout a new branch (applesoft-RC) and edit the Related Challenges field.